Bhuvan-8055/sentimentanalysis/README.md

 5.Feature Extraction:Text features were extracted using TF-IDF, and sentiment scores were calculated using the VADER tool.<br>
 6.Model Training:We used a Logistic Regression model to classify each comment as Positive, Negative, or Neutral based on both text and emoji signals.
 # Implementation Details

- ## Pandas:
+## Pandas
- Used to load, clean, and manage the dataset (YouTube comments).<br>
+Used to load, clean, and manage the dataset (YouTube comments).

- ## Scikit-learn:
+## Scikit-learn
- Used for TF-IDF feature extraction and Logistic Regression model training.<br>
+Used for TF-IDF feature extraction and Logistic Regression model training.

- ## TF-IDF:
+## TF-IDF
- Converts cleaned text into numerical vectors so that the model can understand it.<br>
+Converts cleaned text into numerical vectors so that the model can understand it.

- ## VADER:
+## VADER
- Calculates sentiment score of the text using a rule-based method.<br>
+Calculates sentiment score of the text using a rule-based method.

- ## Emoji Sentiment Dataset:
+## Emoji Sentiment Dataset
- Provides predefined sentiment scores for emojis to include emotional context.<br>
+Provides predefined sentiment scores for emojis to include emotional context.

- ## Logistic Regression:
+## Logistic Regression
- A simple and fast machine learning model used to classify sentiments.<br>
+A simple and fast machine learning model used to classify sentiments.

- ## Matplotlib :
+## Matplotlib
- Used to visualize results like sentiment distribution and performance metrics.<br>
+Used to visualize results like sentiment distribution and performance metrics.

 # Results and Discussions
 ## The model achieved around 79% accuracy.
 It performed best on positive comments and slightly lower on neutral ones.
 Including emoji sentiment and slang handling helped improve prediction quality for informal text.